Try not to bellow for long gone others to come to you.

 Consistent insincerity is false and unfit for crowing farm roosters

 Try to stay within the boundaries of what you can safely say without transgressing.
-To lavish insincere hails and invocations "in east and west" (a literal translation from the Norwegian "i aust og vest", that is, widely and wildly) to what you really don't go for, means being hypocritical.
+To lavish insincere hails and invocations "in east and west" (a literal translation from the Norwegian "i aust og vest", that is, widely and wildly) to what you really don't go for, suggests being hypocritical.
 At any rate it is not the best thing to do in the light that insincerity is tactless at bottom.
 And if others place much trust in hypocritical outbursts and say they are godly teachings, it might be so much for the worse.

 Sound measure is to some a gate to better conditions.
 Proficiency in sound methods are too.
 See the final teachings of Buddha in the Mahanibbana Sutta: Just before his passing, Buddha praised a monk who did not come to see him and pay his respect to him as others expected he would do.
 Buddha summoned him, and the monk said: "I thought the best way to honour you was by becoming an Arhant [in deep meditation] before you departed."

 Buddha said, "Excellent!
 He honours me best who practises my teaching best."
 (Narada 1988:287)

 Buddha's teachings (Dharma) are blessings to know.
 In those extant teachings he enumerates 38 great blessings in the Mangala Sutta.
 Here is the first great blessing: "Not to associate with the foolish, but to associate with the wise; and to honour those who are worthy of honour."
 Further down on the list is this great blessing: "To have much learning, to be skilful in handicraft, well-trained in discipline, and to be of good speech."